Intestinal Rehabilitation for Children

 Access to the Latest Research and Treatments

 Our role in intestinal rehabilitation research and education means your child benefits from the latest advances in treatment.
-For example, your child may be eligible to participate in pediatric trials for medications that are used to improve intestinal absorption.
+For example, they may be eligible to participate in pediatric trials for medications that are used to improve intestinal absorption.

 Leaders in National Intestinal Rehabilitation and Transplant Organizations